-The North Coast Region is characterized by sedimentary geology with inclusions of metamorphic, granitic, and volcanic rock.
-The presence of northwest-southeast trending faults and geologic structures largely defines the river systems located in the Coast Ranges of the southern coastal area of the Region.
-Larger metamorphic and intrusive blocks form the Siskiyou Mountains in the northern coastal and interior region.
-The eastern extent of the Klamath basin lies within the volcanic Cascade Mountain range.
 The soils underlying the Region have direct implications for maintenance of water quality and beneficial uses of waters.
-The California Division of Mines & Geology and the California Department of Forestry & Fire Protection (CALFIRE) provide detailed mapping of the Region's geology and the geomorphic features affecting landslide potential, soil erosion, and stream bank erosion in sensitive watersheds (mainly in Mendocino, Humboldt, and Del Norte counties) 5.
+The California Geological Survey (formerly known as the California Division of Mines & Geology), the United States Geological Survey and the California Department of Forestry & Fire Protection (CALFIRE) provide detailed mapping of the Region's geology.
+Geomorphic features affecting landslide potential, soil erosion, and stream bank erosion in sensitive watersheds have been mapped mainly in Mendocino, Humboldt, and Del Norte counties).